virtual-labs/exp-filter-interpretation-iiith/experiment/procedure.md

 1. Select the filter in the drop down box in the centre

-The observartions tab at the bottom shows comments on whether the chosen system is the correct choice.
+The observations tab at the bottom shows comments on whether the chosen system is the correct choice.

 #### Quiz 2